Here's the truth about Keir Starmer's lockdown beer

 What have critics said?

-Nevertheless, the heat is on Starmer once again.
+Nevertheless, the heat is on from Starmer's political rivals.
 Conservative MP Brendan Clarke Smith said: "For all their sanctimony about honesty and transparency, it's plain to see that Labour have not told the truth about Keir Starmer's lockdown drinks party.

 "Why would they lie about Angela Rayner's presence if they thought the event was legal?
 It makes you wonder what else they are hiding."